awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-sagemaker-userprofile.md

 `Tags`  <a name="cfn-sagemaker-userprofile-tags"></a>
 An array of key\-value pairs to apply to this resource\.
+Tags that you specify for the User Profile are also added to all Apps that the User Profile launches\.
 For more information, see [Tag](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-resource-tags.html)\.
 *Required*: No
 *Type*: List of [Tag](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-resource-tags.html)